-DAF Topic Number AFX235-CSO1
+DAF Topic Numbers AFX24D-PTCSO1, AFX24D-PTCSO2

 OUSD (R&E) Critical Technology Areas FutureG; Trusted AI and Autonomy;

-Biotechnology; Advanced Computing and
+, , Biotechnology; Advanced Computing and

 Software; Integrated Sensing and Cyber; Directed

 Energy; Hypersonics; Microelectronics;

 Integrated Network Systems-of-Systems;

 Quantum Science; Space Technology; Renewable

 Energy Generation and Storage; Human-Machine

 Interfaces; Advanced Materials

 Maximum Period of Performance Three (3) Months; proposals that exceed this

 duration will not be considered for award.

-Maximum SBIR Funding Amount \$75,000.00; proposals that exceed this amount
+Maximum STTR Funding Amount \$110,000.00; proposals that exceed this amount

 will not be considered for award.
+Note: proposals

+that list inconsistent maximum values

 Technical Volume Slide Limit Twenty-five (25) Slides; slides in excess of this

 number will not be considered for review or

 award.

-Solicitation Open Date 19 January 2023
+Solicitation Open Date 7 February 2024

-Solicitation Close Date/Time 23 February 2023; 12:00pm ET.
-NOTE: no
+Solicitation Close Date/Time 7 March 2024; 12:00:00pm ET.
+NOTE : no

 exceptions will be made to the submission

 deadline.

-Minimum Performance of Work Requirement A minimum of two-thirds of the research and/or
+Minimum Performance of Work Requirement Not less than 40 percent of the R/R&D work

-analytical work must be performed by the
+must be performed by the SBC, and not less than

+30 percent of the R/R&D work must be

+performed by a single partnering Research

+Institution.
+Deviations are not allowed.
+The
-proposing firm.
-The percentage of work is

-measured by both direct and indirect costs, not
+percentage of work is measured by both direct and indirect costs, not including profit.

-including profit.
+Anticipated Number of Awards The Government currently anticipates making

+Anticipated Number of Awards approximately 100 awards as a result of this

+solicitation.
+The Government reserves the right to

+make no awards under this solicitation and is not

+responsible for costs incurred before award

+receipt.
+Any per-award or per-topic funding caps

+are budgetary estimates only, and more or less

+funding may become available.

+Limitations on Proposal Submission and Section 7 of the SBIR and STTR Reauthorization

+Program on Innovation Open Topics Act of 2022 requires the DoD to establish

+innovation open topics activities in order to

+(A) Increase the transition of commercial

+technology to the DoD;

+(B) Expand the small business nontraditional

+industrial base;

+(C) Increase commercialization derived from

+investments of the DoD; and

+(D) Expand the ability for qualifying small

+business concerns to propose technology

+solutions to meet the needs of the DoD.